zancas/OTF-Magic-Folder-proposal/project-evaluation.rst

   users at the same time will result in the preservation of all of the edits performed by all users (although possibly not all under the same old filename).

+* *Recoverability*: if a file is accidentally overwritten, then it is possible for the user to recover the previous version so that nothing is lost.

 * *Least-Authority Access Control*: users can grant read-only access or read-write access to any subset of their files or any subtree of their